swisscom/puppet-scaleio/README.md

 scaleio::use_consul: true
 ```
 With that all MDMs will create the key `scaleio/${::scaleio::system_name}/cluster_setup/${mdm_tb_ip}` in the consul KV store, as soon as the MDM service is running.
-The bootstrap node itself will wait until all MDMs have created their consul key.
+The bootstrap node itself will wait until all MDMs have created their consul key, and then bootstrap the cluster.